FuturICT2/FIN4Documentation/docs/create-tokens.rst

 Note that at any point you can leave the wizard and your progess will be stored as draft.
 Drafts can be used to resume the process later on or to download, share and import them.

-Once the 5 steps are completed, the token can be created on the blockchain.
-One ore more transactions have to be confirmed for that.
-One for the token-creation itself and one for each proof that has parameters.
+Once the 6 steps are completed, the token can be created on the blockchain.
+Two ore more transactions have to be confirmed for that.
+Two for the token-creation itself and one for each proof that has parameters.
 Until all proof-parameterization transactions are confirmed, the token will remain in a disabled state.